offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    _D2_t_ -- TERM [color=red];
    }
    ```

+   In the above breakpoint graph_GR, the blue edges represent genome 2's gap regions while the red edges represent genome 1's gap regions.
+The set of edges representing synteny blocks is shared between them.

-   Breakpoint graph_GRs build on the concept of breakpoint_GRs to compute a parsimonious path of fusion, fission, and reversal operations (genome rearrangements) that transforms one genome into the other.
+   Breakpoint graph_GRs build on the concept of breakpoint_GRs to compute a parsimonious path of fusion, fission, and reversal mutations (genome rearrangements) that transforms one genome into the other (see 2-break).
 Conventionally, blue edges represent the final desired path while red edges represent the path being transformed.
 As such, breakpoint graph_GRs typically order synteny blocks so that blue edges are uniformly sandwiched between synteny blocks / red edges get chaotically scattered around.

-   Each 2-break operation on a breakpoint graph_GR represents a fusion, fission, or reversal operation.
-By continually applying 2-breaks on red edges, all red edges will eventually sync up to blue edges.

  * `{bm} 2-break/\b(2-break|2 break|two break|two-break)s?\b/i/false/true` - Given a breakpoint graph_GR, a 2-break operation breaks the two red edges at a synteny block boundary and re-wires them such that one of the red edges matches the blue edge at that boundary.